Through the Contact Us forms on the Bell website, we get all kinds of inquiries about fuel problems and engines from the general public.

 Rough idle in vehicles with Gasoline Direct- Injected engines

-Drivers of direct-injected gasoline engines have been complaining about a rough idle and a check engine light that has been illuminating on the dash.
+Drivers of direct-injected gasoline engines have been complaining about a rough idle and a check engine light that has been illuminating the dash.
 These engines are experiencing a problem with carbon build-up on the top side of the intake valves.
-Excessive deposits in this location can disrupt the air fuel flow, causing an engine to misfire.
-These engines inject the fuel directly into the combustion chamber, eliminating the ability for the detergents in the gasoline to wet the top side of the valves and keep them free of carbon.
+Excessive deposits in this location can disrupt the air-fuel flow, causing an engine to misfire.
+These engines inject the fuel directly into the combustion chamber, eliminating the ability of the detergents in the gasoline to wet the top side of the valves and keep them free of carbon.

 There are only two options when this problem occurs.
-The intake manifold would need to be removed and the valves blasted with a walnut shell media.
-The second treatment would be to spray intake valve cleaner into the engine air intake while running engine at a high RPM.
+The intake manifold would need to be removed, and the valves blasted with a walnut shell media.
+The second treatment would be to spray intake valve cleaner into the engine air intake while running the engine at a high RPM.

-But even if you try either of these solutions success depends on how long the carbon has been on the valve surface.
-There is a point where carbon has been there so long, it cannot be chemically removed because it has polymerized and turned into varnish that is impervious to chemicals.
+But even if you try either of these solutions, success depends on how long the carbon has been on the valve surface.
+There is a point where carbon has been there so long; it cannot be chemically removed because it has polymerized and turned into a varnish that is impervious to chemicals.
 So blasting the carbon off would be the only workable solution.